Are your digital affairs in order? A new pro-bono clinic can help

 Love letters

-The clinic does not provide advice on financial matters 鈥 like how to access bank accounts or retirement funds.
-Fortunately, the designers of those systems have thought through what happens after someone dies, and there are policies and laws in place to help ensure their end-of -life needs are met, Brubaker听said.
+Brubaker stressed that the clinic does not provide advice on financial matters 鈥 like how to access bank accounts or retirement funds.
+Fortunately, the designers of those systems have thought through what happens after someone dies, and there are policies and laws in place to help ensure their end-of -life needs are met, he said.

-In a sense, the personal stories, family histories and cultural heritage embedded in our virtual heirlooms are even more valuable than material ones, he said.
+In a sense, the personal stories, family histories and cultural heritage embedded in our virtual heirlooms are even more valuable than material objects, he said.

-He and his students hope their听research and the new clinic will inspire tech companies to do more to preserve these digital treasures.
+He said he hopes his research and the new clinic will inspire tech companies to do more to preserve these digital treasures.